Magic Hike: The Wines of the Douro Region

 The Douro was long known as the source of port wine , but the region is now also notorious for its fine and full-bodied red and white wines.

-Criss-crossed by the twists and turns of the Douro River, the eponymous region is one of the wildest and most mountainous corners of Portugal that also serves up the strongest wines.
-Along the banks and tributaries, the vines defy gravity on the steep slopes and thrive on slate soil.
+Crisscrossed by the twists and turns of the Douro River, the region of the same name is one of Portugal's wildest and most mountainous corners, producing some of the most powerful wines.
+Along the banks and tributaries, vines defy gravity on steep slopes and thrive in slate-rich soil.

-Man has left his mark here, literally laying it in stone: the center of the Alto Douro region is famous for the historic, narrow terraced vineyards, which were declared a World Heritage Site by UNESCO in 2001.
-Today, modern terraces are much wider and supported by the steep slopes.
+Humans have left their mark here, literally setting it in stone: The center of the Alto Douro region is famous for its historic, narrow vineyard terraces, which were declared a UNESCO World Heritage Site in 2001.
+Today, modern terraces are much wider and supported by steep slopes.

-Join us on a wine tour of the magical Douro region, which the river provides with life and wine.
+Join us on a wine tour through the magical Douro region, which the river brings life and wine to.

 Douro – The magical river of wine